doyunglee/communityportraits/README.md

-# communityportraits
+# Community Portraits
-static website for the community portraits project
+The static website for the community portraits project